 After initiating a commit as described in the previous section, two new buffers appear.
-One shows the changes that are about to committed, while the other is used to write the message.
-All regular editing commands are available in the commit message buffer.
-This section only describes the additional commands.
+One shows the changes that are about to be committed, while the other is used to write the message.

-return.
-If the Emacsclient returns with a non-zero exit status then
+If the editor returns with a non-zero exit status then

-Git does not create the commit.
-So the most important commands are
+create the commit.
+So the most important commands are those for

 Finish the current editing session by returning with exit code 0.
 Git then creates the commit using the message it finds in the file.